Boostcom/bl-api-v3/source/includes/10_members_api/0_members.md

 #### <a name="members-validate-post-parameters"></a> POST Parameters (JSON)

-Following keys of [Members &bull; Create](#members-create-post-parameters) payload are supported when validating:
+Following keys of [Members > Create](#members-create-post-parameters) payload are supported when validating:

 * properties
 * consents